Limestone University's Compliance with the HEOA Peer-to-Peer File Sharing Policy

 File sharing restrictions, copyright guidelines, & computer use policies are also posted on our web site.

 Guidelines are posted in the Limestone University Student Handbook as well as the Faculty/Staff Handbook.

 (C) Procedures for handling unauthorized distribution of copyrighted material, including disciplinary procedures; and

 In the event that a faculty or staff member is detected participating in unauthorized peer‐to‐peer file sharing, Human Resources staff registers the complaint and takes appropriate action against the individual.

 Warning: the violator is contacted via email addressing the complaint.
-The communication includes Limestone College’s policy on unauthorized file sharing and offers safe, legal alternatives.
+The communication includes Limestone University’s policy on unauthorized file sharing and offers safe, legal alternatives.
 A response from the violator acknowledging receipt and understanding is requested within seven days.
 If no response is received, second offense penalties are automatically accessed.

 a.
 An institutional penalty in the amount of $100 is charged to the violator’s account.